How can we help you?

 The entire team at Shipp Family Dentistry believes in making sure your time with us is as relaxing and comfortable as possible.
 We strive to provide every member of your family with an atmosphere where they are comfortable asking questions and learning about taking care of their oral health.

 We firmly believe that good oral health is important for the well-being of the entire body.
 Our mission is to provide our patients with a quality atmosphere where they can learn about taking care of their oral health and enjoy a lifetime of healthy smiles.

 Columbus, MS dentist, Dr. Patrick Shipp, enjoys educating his patients and talking about how they can best take care of their oral health.
 We never want you to feel rushed; instead, we want to make sure your questions are answered so you fully understand why specific treatments might be recommended.

 Some of the questions you have may already have been asked by other patients.
 We’ve compiled a list of those questions here, for your convenience.
 If you have questions that are not answered here, we invite you to give us a call or bring them to your appointment.
 Don’t worry about your question sounding silly; the only silly question is the one that goes unasked!

 Save Your Decayed or Broken Teeth

 Without a crown, the tooth is highly susceptible to breaking.
 If it breaks down too far, a root canal might be necessary, or in the worst case, a tooth might not be able to be saved.
-A dental crown is a good thing because it protects your tooth!
+A dental crown protects your tooth from damage and decay!